MZ071999/LARAVEL-TRUCK-MANAGEMENT-SYSTEM/README.md

 - :man: Admin can:
   * Perform CRUD operation on package table
   * Add new Package/ Edit some item on the Package/ Update it/ Delete item from the Package table

-- Features:
+  * Assign package into a truck

-- Functionalities:
+- Features and Functionalities:
-  * If an item is assigned to specific truck on the item table, it will be updated automatically on the truck table as well
+  * If a package is assigned to a specific truck on the item table, it will be updated automatically on the truck table as well

 <br />

-:pushpin: Postman Page :postman:
+:pushpin: Postman Page :post:

 - :man: Admin can:
   * Perform CRUD operation on Postman table
   * Add new Postman/ Edit some item on the Postman/ Update it/ Delete item from the Postman table

+- Features and Functionalities;
+  * When a new postman is added and is assigned to a specific truck, data inside truck table will be automatically updated as well

 ---